xwshiba/fun-with-ai/README.md

 The code is runnable with `npm install; npm run build; npx serve -s build` in this react project directory.

 ### API Token
 API token is **not** included.
-You can get your own from the OpenAI platform and name it accordingly to the variable name in `services.js`.
+You can get your own from the OpenAI platform and name it accordingly.
+Please see `.env.example` file for reference.

 ### CSS
 - The web app is responsive.